Halkov12/my_WMS/README.md

 python manage.py dumpdata > fixtures/initial_data.json
 ```

+---

 ## 📚 Documentation

-Detailed documentation available in the system:
-- Go to "Tools" → "Help"
+- In-app: Go to "Tools" → "Help"
 - Or open http://127.0.0.1:8000/help/

+---

 ## 🤝 Contributing

 1. Fork the repository
-2. Create feature branch (`git checkout -b feature/amazing-feature`)
+2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit changes (`git commit -m 'Add amazing feature'`)
+3. Commit your changes (`git commit -m 'Add amazing feature'`)
 4. Push to branch (`git push origin feature/amazing-feature`)
-5. Open Pull Request
+5. Open a Pull Request

+---

 ## 📄 License

-This project is distributed under the MIT License.
-See `LICENSE` file for details.
+Distributed under the MIT License.
+See the `LICENSE` file for details.

+---

 ## 📞 Support

-If you have questions or issues:
 - Create an Issue in the repository
-- Check the documentation in the system
+- Check the in-app documentation
-- Review FAQ in the help section
+- Review the FAQ in the help section

+---

 ## 🔄 Updates